IritaSee/se3gcnn-medical/README.md

 ### Train the networks

+The script to train the networks is train_drivedata.py.

 In the main experiments, there are 5 networks to train.
 In the paper, they are named OursFull, OursPart, OursDecoupled, Baseline, and Classical.
-We train each network with a small and a big capacity, and with or without data augmentation.
-Thus we end up with 20 experiments
+We train each network with a small and a big capacity (marked in the names with superscript - or +), and with or without data augmentation (marked in the names with or without Aug).
+Thus we end up with 20 experiments.

+To train OursFull<sup>+</sup>